SSWConsulting/SSW.Rules.Content/rules/choose-azure-services/rule.md

 ---
 Getting application architecture right is super hard and often choosing the wrong architecture at the start of a project causes immense pain further down the line when the limitations start to become apparent.

-Azure has 100s of offerings and it can be hard to know what the right services are to choose for any given application.
+[Azure has 100s of offerings](https://azure.microsoft.com/services) and it can be hard to know what the right services are to choose for any given application.

-However, there are a few questions you can ask yourself to help narrow down the right services for each business case.
+However, there are a few questions that [Azure MVP Barry Luijbregts has come up with](https://github.com/bmaluijb/HowIChooseMyAzureServices/blob/master/How%20I%20choose%20which%20services%20to%20use%20in%20Azure.pdf) to help narrow down the right services for each business case.

 <!--endintro-->